pgnikolov/QRWaver/README.md

   - Set UTMs when creating a QR (URL, text, email, phone, vCard, Facebook, Instagram, LinkedIn, Twitter/X, TikTok, YouTube)
   - Stored as defaults on the QR; used for analytics if a scan arrives without explicit UTMs
   - For URL QRs, UTMs are forwarded to the destination URL (without overwriting UTMs that are already present there)
+  - UTM stats exclude empty/unspecified values; only user‑provided labels appear in the breakdowns

 ---